wikipathways/wikipathways.github.io/help.md

 <hr>
 <div id="code">
 <h1>Code</h1>
-<p>To join the WikiPathways Development Community, see our <a href="https://github.com/wikipathways/wikipathways-development" target="_blank">GitHub repo</a> for more information.</p>
+<p>Want to join the WikiPathways Development Community?
+Visit our <a href="https://github.com/wikipathways/wikipathways-development" target="_blank">GitHub repo</a> to learn more.</p>
 </div>
 <hr>
 <div id="analyze">
 <h1>Analyze</h1>
-<p>WikiPathways models can be used for data visualization and analysis in multiple tools:</p>
+<p>WikiPathways models can be used for data visualization and analysis in many tools:</p>
 <ul>
     <li>Learn how to use WikiPathways in <a href="/analyze.html">enrichment analysis, data visualization in PathVisio and Cytoscape, and querying the WikiPathways RDF.</a></li>
     <li>See a listing of all <a href="/tools.html">tools supporting WikiPathways</a></li>